 Also of interest is that Payson has more people living here who work in computers and math than 95% of the places in the US.

-The population of Payson overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Payson, 22.98% have at least a bachelor's degree.
+The education level of Payson citizens is a little higher than the average for US cities and towns: 22.98% of adults in Payson have at least a bachelor's degree.

 Payson is a somewhat ethnically-diverse city.
 The people who call Payson home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Payson residents report their race to be White, followed by Native Hawaiian.
 Payson also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 12.53% of the city’s residents.
 Important ancestries of people in Payson include English, German, European, Irish, and Scottish.